Snapshot export

 eu-std

-) Region Group must be stored in an S3 bucket located in an EU AWS region.
+) region group must be stored in an S3 bucket located in an EU AWS region.

 # Export the 'Product' and 'Category' collections in

 # the 'us-std/parent_db/child_db' database.
-Store the export
+Store the export in the

 curl -X POST \